leeofthetrees/rwxrob-2022-boost/week a 3/README.md

 ### NAT vs Bridged Connection
 - NAT: Network Address Translation -routed connection with information packets
 - Bridge connection next to NAT inside, Bridge connection changes the IP Address
+- NAT is a more secure connection
 - IP address is going to give the SSH connection
+- How to test SSH connection to localhost?